4.5.1 Harmonic Sets

 Note in the example of the

 above diagram, we have the harmonic set H(AB, CD).
-A,
+The four

-B, C, D are four collinear points.
-A = EF
+B, C, and D are such that A = EF

 ·